alvarovitta/Azure-Security/Index.md

   3. [Securing your Azure Resources](3.0-Securing-your-Azure-Resources.md): Use the information in this section to secure your Azure Iaas, PaaS resources.
 Determine the possible states in which your data may occur, and the controls available for that state.

-  4. [Operationalizing Security](4.0-Operationalizing-Security.md):  se the information described in this section to design, configure and operationalize your Azure network security.
+  4. [Operationalizing Security](4.0-Operationalizing-Security.md):  Use the information described in this section to design, configure and operationalize your Azure network security.

 <br />
 <br />